 This year marks a special milestone for Alberta Parks…it’s our 85th Anniversary!
-We’ve come a long way since 1932 and asked some of our staff why they love Alberta Parks.
-It turns out this was an easy task since we’ve compiled 85 fun reasons.
+We’ve come a long way since 1932 and asked some of our staff compiled 85 fun reasons they love Alberta Parks.

 Cooking Lake-Blackfoot Provincial Recreation Area: located in the newly designated Beaver Hills UNESCO Biosphere Reserve.
 Learn how to experience true biodiversity and develop environmental conservation.